ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ## Grid Search CV

-Test Grid Search CV instead of Randomized Search CV
+To test Grid Search CV instead of Randomized Search CV

 However, the result of grid search CV is worse than the randomized search CV.
 I think the reason is that random search CV uses a random combination of hyperparameters to find the best solution for a built model.
 However, the random search CV is not 100% better than grid search CV: the disadvantage of random search is that it produces high variance during computation.